zuccha/smw-code/uber-asm/custom_status_bar/README.md

 | :----------------------------------------------------: | :----------------------------------------------------------------------: |
 |                   Disabled item box                    |           The "ALL!" text appears upon collecting the 5th coin           |

-For a full list of features, check _settings.asm_.
+For a full list of features, check _asm/csb_asm/settings.asm_.

 ## Compatibility